TO WHOM IT MAY CONCERN,

 On behalf of our members and governing staff from over 30 refugee and ex-detainee communities in Australia, Ex-detainees from RISE urge international human rights groups such as yours to sanction Australia and exclude Australia from participation in all international humanitarian and human rights decision making processes until mandatory detention and refoulement of Asylum seekers and Refugees is abolished in Australia.

-As Australia aims for a seat on the UN Human Rights Council, we cannot ignore the fact that Australia has been arbitrarily detaining refugees who are seeking protection by boats.
 Australia’s current offshore and onshore detention and boat turn back policies is not an overnight strategy.
 These are discriminatory policies systematically designed to murder, torture and exclude refugees who come to seek asylum by boat to Australia.
 When is this going to end?
-We question how Australia can be part of the UN human rights bodies or other global peace movements while continuing to commit crimes against humanity?
+We question how Australia can be part of the UN human rights bodies or other global peace movements while continuing to commit crimes against humanity.
+We cannot ignore the fact that Australia has been arbitrarily detaining refugees who are seeking protection by boats.

 There are over 65 million displaced refugees around the world.
 Many are languishing without proper protection in interim camps.
 Urgent action has to be taken on this, as Australia has become the resource centre for other countries to shape anti-refugee policies.
 Australia has been left off the hook and not held accountable for implementing laws that violate the human rights of our community members.
 These laws have been passed through parliament with bipartisan support by Australian politicians who continue to be elected by the Australian people.